 Promethazine with DM Side Effects

-Note: This page contains side effects data for the generic drug dextromethorphan / promethazine.
-It is possible that some of the dosage forms included below may not apply to the brand name Promethazine with DM.
+Note: This document contains side effect information about dextromethorphan / promethazine.
+Some of the dosage forms listed on this page may not apply to the brand name Promethazine with DM.

 For the Consumer